sunpy/sunpy/docs/dev_guide/contents/extending_fido.rst

 Writing a new "scraper" client
 ==============================

-A "scraper" Fido client (also sometimes referred to as a "data retriever" client) is a Fido client which uses the URL `~sunpy.util.scraper.Scraper` to find files on remote servers.
+A "scraper" Fido client (also sometimes referred to as a "data retriever" client) is a Fido client which uses the URL `~sunpy.net.scraper.Scraper` to find files on remote servers.
 If the data provider you want to integrate does not provide a tree of files with predictable URLs then a "full" client is more likely to provide the functionality you need.

 A new "scraper" client inherits from `~sunpy.net.dataretriever.client.GenericClient` and requires a minimum of these three components: